Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Best places to stay in lake Como in Gravedona:

 budget ($): Hotel Regina Located close to the ancient village of Gravedona ed Uniti, this family-run hotel on the shore of Lake Como has a sun terrace and sunbathe on its private beach area.
-You can rent a bike to explore the neighborhoods.
 There is outdoor activities such as windsurfing and fishing offline with fee.

 FIND BEST HOTELS IN GRAVEDONA